2016 British shadow cabinet resignations

 On 27 June, Corbyn announced new appointments to his top team, including promotions for Abbott and Thornberry, and 13 new members.
-Due to the fact that few Labour MPs were prepared to support him, Corbyn introduced a number of joint portfolios, such as combining the Scotland and Northern Ireland briefs.
+Because few Labour MPs were prepared to support him, Corbyn introduced a number of joint portfolios, such as combining the Scotland and Northern Ireland briefs.
 He also appointed veteran backbench MP Paul Flynn, who is believed to have become the oldest frontbench spokesperson since William Gladstone, at 81 years of age.

 On 28 June, the Parliamentary Labour Party held a motion of no confidence in Corbyn as party leader, which passed overwhelmingly with 172 votes in favour and 40 votes against.
 On the following day, Pat Glass resigned after two days as Shadow Education Secretary, stating that the situation had become "untenable".

 Despite the result of the no-confidence vote, Corbyn claimed that it had "no constitutional legitimacy" and refused to resign.
 Several high-profile and influential Labour MPs were touted as possible leadership challengers, as Corbyn's opponents tried to find a single candidate to unite around.
 Eventually two emerged: Angela Eagle and Owen Smith, who launched their leadership campaigns on 11 July and 13 July, respectively.
 Eagle withdrew from the race and endorsed Smith on 19 July, making him the sole challenger to Corbyn.

 Corbyn was re-elected with 313,209 votes, a 61.8% share of the total vote.
 Following his victory, Corbyn re-shuffled the Shadow Cabinet on 6–7 October, inviting back a few of the former members who had resigned in June.
 Nia Griffith returned as Shadow Defence Secretary, John Healey as Shadow Housing Secretary and Keir Starmer as Shadow Brexit Secretary.